blockchainsllc/in3-docs/docs/api-java.md

 }
 ```

 #### Calling Functions of Contracts

 The following example shows how to call functions and use the decoded results.
-Here we get the struct from the registry.
+Here we get the structure from the registry.

 ```c
 import in3.*;